How Much Does an Alternator Replacement Cost?

 Labor rates

 Labor rates can vary widely depending on your region, and urban areas tend to have higher mechanical costs than rural areas.
-The type of shop you choose can also impact pricing: Dealerships with specialized equipment and certified mechanics may charge more than a mom-and-pop shop down the street.
+The type of shop you choose can also impact pricing: Dealerships with specialized equipment and factory-certified mechanics may charge more than a mom-and-pop shop down the street.

 Vehicle make and model